coze-dev/coze-py/README.md

 ```

 #### Device OAuth App

+The OAuth 2.0 device flow, also known as the device authorization grant, is an extension to t
+e OAuth 2.0 protocol designed for devices that have limited input capabilities or lack a suitable
+browser.

 Firstly, users need to access https://www.coze.com/open/oauth/apps.
 For the cn environment,
 users need to access https://www.coze.cn/open/oauth/apps to create an OAuth App of the type